Sipun/Smart_Power_Grid/README.md

 # Smart_Power_Grid
-A Simulation Architecture for a Smart Power Grid with Cloud computing framework
+A Simulation Architecture for a Smart Power Grid with Cloud computing framework... coming soon...